KevinNaufal93/RPS/README.md

-# Rock Paper and Scissors with only HTML and CSS (sadly)
+# Rock Paper and Scissors